 As a small business owner, you're busy, and it probably feels like there’s not enough time in the day to finish your list of to-dos.
 However, discussing your insurance needs with us, your broker, is always essential to ensure your business is properly protected from potential risks.

 We've put together a small list of common questions we may ask you.
 Knowing the answers to these questions could save you time and will definitely help us provide you with proper coverage for your business.

 What type of business do you own?

-Are you an Electrician or are you an HVAC Technician?
+Are you a florist or an HVAC Technician?
 The type of business you operate will help us understand the exact risks you might face.
 For example, an auto repair shop will have different needs than a bakery.

 Where is your business located?

 This includes both the physical setup of your business and its geographical location.
-This information allows us to assess your risks: Do you run a home-based business or is it operated in a warehouse or retail storefront?
-Does the area have a high crime rate or is it an area prone to flooding?
+This information allows us to assess your risks: Do you run a home-based business, or is it operated in a warehouse or retail storefront?
+Does the area have a high crime rate, or is it prone to flooding?

 What were your prior year revenues?